 Mercer Island High School encourages each student to develop a well-rounded high school program.
 The teachers, counselors, and administrators recommend that students expand their schedules to include studies beyond the basic graduation requirements.
-Students can experience international culture and world languages, pursue areas of personal interest including music, art, drama, computer programming, marketing, business, sports, and other areas.
-MIHS is pleased to offer a comprehensive program.
+Students can experience international perspectives and world languages, pursue areas of personal interest including music, art, drama, computer programming and technology, marketing and business, sports, and engage in topics they have not yet had the opportunity to explore.
+MIHS is pleased to offer a comprehensive program and wide array of services.
 All students complete the High School and Beyond Plan during high school and students may also develop Personalized Pathways directed toward post-high school endeavors.